kervel/kervel.github.io/_posts/2020-10-14-vexriscv-cache-coherency.markdown

 This will happen as follows:

 * a bus master (eg a core) writes to a memory location
+* A *BmbInvalidateMonitor* sits on the bus, both as master and as slave, listening on the *rsp* stream for answers of write requests, and generates *inv* transactions from them.
 * the arbiter sends a *inv* request to all masters on the bus (with the information about the cache lines to be invalidated).
 * the bus masters are then supposed to invalidate their cache lines and respond with an *ack* signal.
 Note that the ack signal has no source transaction ID, as there can be no two concurrent inv transactions.
 * when the ack signal has been received from all masters, a *sync* transaction will be issued to the bus master that wrote to the memory location.